-The Veiltail goldfish, one of the most rare and beautiful of the fancy goldfish family, is known for its long, trailing tail and fins.
+The Veiltail goldfish, one of the rarest and beautiful of the fancy goldfish family, is known for its long, trailing tail and fins.
 Learn about this graceful type of goldfish.

 Is My Fish a Veiltail Goldfish?

-Believed to have originated in Japan, this goldfish breed was first bread in the United States in Philadelphia during the late 1800’s.
-They became known as the Philadelphia Veiltail during the 1920s, and later they were also called the Broadtail.
+Believed to have originated in Japan, this goldfish breed was first bred in the United States in Philadelphia during the late 1800s.
+They became known as the Philadelphia Veiltail during the 1920s, and later they were also called the Broadtail, however, Broadtail actually has shorter, squared fins.
 The breed was near extinction in the United States until hard-working enthusiasts revived it, and continue to preserve the traits of the first strains.
 The breed has been modified, with certain varieties including a dark, velvety telescope-eye from Europe and additional color varieties from China.

 Caring for Veiltails means paying close attention to the fins, which are particularly susceptible to tears and nibblings from interested tankmates.
 Keep the fins in good condition by ensuring proper water quality, feeding a well-balanced diet, and keeping only fish-safe decorations in the tank to prevent damage.
 This will help you to aggressively protect against fin rot, which could permanently ruin the gorgeous fins of your Veiltail.